Muhammad-Aqib-Bashir/Muhammad-Aqib-Bashir/README.md

 # Hi, I'm Muhammad Aqib Bashir! 👋

-I'm a passionate student from Pakistan, skilled in building responsive and interactive websites.
+IT student and full-stack developer from Pakistan.

 ### 🔧 Technologies & Tools